 Put the fried onion in the Broth for special flavour at the beginning of preparing Borshch.

-Drain the water and put wet beans in broth, prepare on low heat.
+Drain the water and put wet beans in broth, cook on low heat.

 Cut red beet by segments and then by straws.

-Put cut red beets in broth in 15 minutes after beans.
+Put cut red beets in the broth, do it in 15 minutes after beans.

 Cut carrot in slices and then in small pieces.

 Add cut carrot to all other ingredients in pot in 5 minutes after beet.